 Purchasing MBI when you buy a new car can pay off in the long run.
-If you live behind the wheel, chances are, you’ll reach your warranty’s limit faster than you imagine.
+If you live behind the wheel, chances are you’ll reach your warranty’s limit faster than you imagine.
 By carrying car repair insurance, you can rest assured that your vehicle is still protected when the warranty ends.
-But, if you trade in vehicles every couple years, you probably don’t need MBI.
+However, if you trade in vehicles every couple of years, you probably don’t need MBI.

 When you buy car repair insurance for a new car, the coverage will overlap the protection of its factory warranty.
 For instance, Banks’s Subaru factory warranty provided bumper-to-bumper protection for three years, while her Geico MBI policy still covers all parts and systems.
 If her clutch had worn out within the first 36 months of ownership, the factory warranty likely would have covered the repair.
 But with the MBI coverage, she was able to save more than $1,000 on a new clutch six years into ownership.

 Banks has no regrets about purchasing her car repair insurance policy.
-"It's one of those things that even if you break even, you've scored, as long as you don't pay for it and never use it,” she says.
-“Considering I have a seven-year-old car, I haven't spent much money on repairs.
+"It's one of those things that even if you break even, you've scored, as long as you don't pay for it and never use it,” she said.
+“Considering I have a 7-year-old car, I haven't spent much money on repairs.
 It’s working for me.”